Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 \subsubsection{AGN frequency in mergers and non-mergers}

 The frequency of AGN in mergers and respective non-merger controls, per AGN type, is reported in Table \ref{tab:agn_freq} and shown in Fig.~\ref{fig:agn_freq}.
-The frequencies and relative uncertainties are estimated using bootstrapping with resampling (1000 samples for each population).
+The frequencies and relative { statistical} uncertainties are estimated using bootstrapping with resampling (1000 samples for each population).
 In both classes, the AGN frequency is defined as the ratio of identified AGN in the merger class to the total number of objects in the merger class:

 For all AGN types, we observed a higher frequency of AGN in mergers than non-merger controls in both $z$ bins, demonstrating that mergers are a viable method to fuel accretion onto SMBHs.
 To show it more clearly, we calculated the AGN excess, defined as the ratio of the AGN frequency in mergers relative to non-mergers.
 The AGN excess is reported in Table~\ref{tab:agn_freq} and the lower panel of Fig.~\ref{fig:agn_freq}.
 X-ray AGN show the same excess (2.2) relative to controls in both redshift bins.
 Similarly, DL-based, MIR C75 and R90 AGN have consistent excess in both $z$ bins, showing no clear signs of redshift evolution.
 On the contrary, DESI AGN go from an AGN excess of $3.9$ at $z<0.9$, to $3.1$ at $z>0.9$.
 However, this AGN selection shows larger uncertainties.
-Therefore one must be cautious in inferring any redshift trends.
+Therefore, one must be cautious in inferring any redshift trends.
 Interestingly, the two MIR AGN selections exhibit completely different AGN excesses, with a much higher excess in the purer R90 selection.
 This could indicate that the C75 selection is highly contaminated by non-AGN galaxies.
+While these results indicate a clear excess of AGN activity in mergers, it is important to consider the potential impact of classification uncertainties inherent to automated methods, which we rigorously assess using detailed Monte Carlo (MC) simulations in Sect.~\ref{sect:MC}.

 Our results are in agreement with previous studies that adopted the same AGN excess definition.
 The optical AGN excess we observed is consistent with the 3.7 AGN excess reported by \citet{bickleyAGNsPostmergersUltraviolet2023} for similar AGN in post-mergers, but it is much higher than the upper bound of 1.5 for the optical AGN excess found by \citet{gaoMergersTriggerActive2020} (sample selections in both works, $z<0.3$ and $M_{\star}>10^9\,M_{\odot}$).
 Regarding the X-ray AGN, the excess we found is comparable to the 1.8 excess found by \citet[][$z<0.3$ and $M_{\star}>10^8\,M_{\odot}$]{bickleyXrayAGNsSRG2024}, the 1.9 excess found by \citet[][at $0.5< z <0.8$ and $M_{\star}>10^9\,M_{\odot}$]{lamarcaDustPowerUnravelling2024}, and the 2.2 excess reported by \citet[][$0.5<z<1$ and $M_{\star}>10^8\,M_{\odot}$]{lacknerLateStageGalaxyMergers2014}.
 Nevertheless, \citet{lamarcaDustPowerUnravelling2024} observed a much lower X-ray AGN excess of 1.3 at $z<0.5$, while \citet{secrestXrayViewMergerinduced2020} found no statistically significant evidence for an X-ray AGN excess in post-mergers at $z<0.2$ and $M_{\star}>10^{9.5}\,M_{\odot}$.
 However, the latter work showed a much larger excess for MIR-selected AGN, suggesting that AGN in post-mergers are more likely to be heavily obscured.
 In fact, several other studies reported a larger excess of MIR AGN in mergers compared to non-merger controls, reaching a factor of 3--7 \citep[][]{gouldingGalaxyInteractionsTrigger2018, bickleyAGNsPostmergersUltraviolet2023, lamarcaDustPowerUnravelling2024}, which is in agreement with our results of the more reliable MIR AGN selection (R90).